 What I learned was that, although you can’t be happy all of the time, you can be happy most of the time.
 You just need to recognize more of the happiness that’s already happening.

-After starting the Society I identified different types of happiness to make recognizing more happiness easier.
+After starting the Society I identified 31 Types of Happiness to make recognizing happiness easier.
 Sometimes happiness is the relief and satisfaction we get when we finish cleaning the kitchen.
 Sometimes, it’s watching a child or pet do something that amuses us.
-Or sometimes it’s obvious such as going to a party.
-But, ultimately, happiness is about recognizing and experiencing moments of happiness when they happen.
+Or sometimes it’s obvious like going to a party.
+But, ultimately, happiness is around us and it’s up to us to recognize it.

 Click On Your Favorite Images …

 Email them, Facebook them, Tweet them, Pin them, Google+ them or save them & take them with you wherever you go!!